Please ensure Javascript is enabled for purposes of website accessibility

 • Quick Fixes: Resetting the system, checking the settings, and maintaining correct salt levels may help resolve minor problems.
 It’s also worth cleaning the brine tank and checking for salt bridges if the water feels hard.

-• When to Call for Full Repairs: If the issues persist or there are signs of a more significant malfunction, like broken parts or a failed control valve, it’s time to call in a professional.
+• When to Call for Full Repairs: If the issues persist or there are signs of a more significant malfunction, like broken parts or a failed control valve, call a licensed technician.
 Full repairs may be necessary to restore the system’s efficiency and prevent further damage.

 DIY vs. Professional Water Softener Upkeep: What You Can Do & When to Call an Expert

-When it comes to maintaining your water softener, there are a few tasks you may be able to do yourself.
+When it comes to maintaining your water softener, there are a few tasks you can do.
 However, some issues require the expertise of a professional.
 Let’s break it down:

 DIY Water Softener Maintenance

-• Routine Salt Refills and Cleaning: Keeping your water softener running smoothly starts with simple tasks like adding salt to the brine tank and cleaning out the tank when needed.
+• Routine Salt Refills and Cleaning: Keeping your water softener running smoothly starts doing these tasks adding salt to the brine tank and cleaning tank.
 Checking salt levels and cleaning the brine tank every few months is easy to do and can prevent many common problems.

-• Flushing the System & Checking for Leaks: Flushing the system periodically may help reduce mineral buildup.
+• Flushing the System & Checking for Leaks: Flush the brine tank and injector path to reduce mineral residue.
 Inspect for leaks around the unit, as this can affect the performance and longevity of your system.
 Regular flushing can help the softener run at peak efficiency.

 When to Call a Professional